yaadlabs/DAO/docs/overview.md

 The scripts are made up of a number of minting policies and validators contained in the modules referenced above.
 We have added detailed haddock-style comments to each of the scripts contained within the `dao` directory, which we will also cover here.

-## Dao.ConfigurationNft.Script
+## Dao.Configuration.Script

-In the `Dao.ConfigurationNft.Script` module we have two scripts, a minting policy and a validator, which we will outline below.
+In the `Dao.Configuration.Script` module we have two scripts, a minting policy and a validator, which we will outline below.

-The `Dao.ConfigurationNft.Script.mkConfigurationNftPolicy` is a one-shot minting policy script used for minting the NFT which marks the UTXO containing the `LambdaBuffers.ApplicationTypes.DynamicConfigDatum`.
+The `Dao.Configuration.Script.mkConfigurationNftPolicy` is a one-shot minting policy script used for minting the NFT which marks the UTXO containing the `LambdaBuffers.ApplicationTypes.DynamicConfigDatum`.
 This configuration datum includes a number of fields for choosing how the application will function, we will reference it again in the section on the application's types below.

 The `mkConfigurationNftPolicy` script performs the following validation checks: